 The nature of this pain varies widely by patient.
 In your case, you may experience a dull aching sensation or sharper pain affecting one or both sides of your jaw.
 The ache may become exacerbated when opening and closing your jaw to eat, speak and yawn.
 The pain may be accompanied by other symptoms such as audible jaw popping or clicking, earaches, vertigo and a “locked” or “stuck” jaw.

 Overcome TMJ-Related Pain

 Luckily, TMJ-related pain affecting the face and neck usually resolves quite quickly after starting treatment with a qualified expert.
-At Headache & TMJ Center of New Jersey, Dr. Stein has years of experience finding customized solutions to our patients’ problems.
+At Headache & TMJ Center of New Jersey, Drs.
+Stein have years of experience finding customized solutions to our patients’ problems.
 The most appropriate treatment for you will depend on what has caused your TMJ disorder.
 Is it stress caused by jaw clenching or grinding?
 A night guard and hot or cold therapy can soothe the discomfort.
 Is there a problem with the way your teeth fit together?
 Dental or orthodontic work will help.
 Often mild cases of TMJ dysfunction respond well to simple techniques such as jaw stretches, a soft foods diet and a short course of anti-inflammatory or pain medication.

 Severe cases of TMJ disorder are very rare.
 For patients with severe TMJ problems, we offer surgical treatment options.

 It’s Time To Consult With Headache & TMJ Center of New Jersey

 If you want an effective, lasting solution to chronic face and neck pain and have exhausted all other options, it is time to talk about TMJ disorder with the team at Headache & TMJ Center of New Jersey.